1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Treatment Options for Hemorrhage of the Anus and Rectum in Houston

-• Lifestyle changes: Increase dietary fiber, drink plenty of water, and establish regular bowel habits to reduce straining and prevent further bleeding.
+• Dietary modification: Increase the that volume of dietary fiber, drink a lot of water and establish a regular bowel action to decrease straining and prevent further hemorrhage.

-• Medication: Take prescribed anti-inflammatory or hemostatic agents to control swelling and support clotting.
+• Medication: Take anti-inflammatory or hemostatic drug and treat the swelling and help in the clotting.

 Why Choose GastroDoxs?